TristanWebber/garage_monitor/esp_rs_std/README.md

 In contrast to the previous section where we were accessing the value inside results, this time we're returning a result.
 Here, the real value of the `?` operator becomes clear.
 In the `wifi_create` function, note that there is a single point where a successful result is returned - The final line `Ok(esp_wifi)`.
 In contrast there are many potential failure points.
 Every other step could return an error.
 This is managed by the use of the `?` operator, and this works as shorthand for checking for an error, and returning early if one has occurred.
 This can save a lot of lines of code in some situations.

 This leaves the `<'static>` lifetime annotation.
 Consider the `EspMqttClient` and the way this object will be used in practice.
 It's something that we could plausibly want to use on an ad-hoc basis to publish or subscribe.
 This poses a challenge for the borrow checker because, in overly simplified terms the borrow checker says "use it or lose it".
 The lifetime annotation is a way to explicitly tell the compiler how something should be used and the brute force <'static> annotation will guarantee the variable lasts the life of the program.

+A warning to anyone looking to reuse this in robust code - the implementation is incomplete.
+Handlers for connectivity have not been implented in this example.
+Consider this a TODO if motivation goes that way.
+The Rust APIs allow for callbacks to be attached to events (like the idiomatic IDF approach), or for more a more linear check connection and reconnect before every attempt to use the connection (like the Arduino approach).

 ## The config file